"""

 [docs]

-def univariable_quantiles_exact(values:List[float], quantile:float,
+def univariable_quantiles_exact(values:list[float], quantile:float,

 alpha:float=0.05, window:int=2,